 I typically undo verbatim portraits – especially if they are done in charcoal.
 Rarely does the verbatim portrait say “leave me alone… I am good as is.”

-The emergence of my artwork begins with a precise representation – usually close to photorealism – that I then start to push apart.
-The trajectory moves through breakdown of the precise surface representation and has as its motivation something internal.
+The emergence of my artwork sometimes begins with a precise representation – usually close to photorealism – which I then start to push apart.
+The trajectory moves through a breakdown of the precise surface representation and has as its motivation something internal.
 The idea comes from a source, the source, and is informed by intellectual, emotional, spiritual and physiological/somatic intelligence.
 What is real for me is the upwelling understanding from the submerged aquifer.
-Always that distorts the surface understanding in some beautiful way.

 I know what my job is as an artist.
 It is to penetrate into the unknown.
 That has been made clear to me.
 A lot of people, including some parts of my self, don’t like that kind of indulgence.
 The think it is sloppy, a distraction, emotional, sentimental, not real, not grounded in real things.
 For me, this job could not be more real.
 Though, to appease all of us, I do, at intervals, build photoreal things.
 To help maintain a firm footing, I suppose.
 Believe me there are consequences.
 A lot has been broken.
 It is my job.
 I love my job.